DiTEC-project/pyaerial/README.md

 ### Working with Numerical Data

-For datasets with numerical columns, use PyAerial's built-in discretization:
+For datasets with numerical columns, use PyAerial's built-in discretization methods:

 ```python
 from aerial import model, rule_extraction, discretization